 Aimed at kids ages 9-14+, Tinker Crate will appeal to kids who like to, well, tinker.
 If you have a child who loves to build things and figure out how they work, they’ll enjoy getting this crate and getting busy on projects focused on the hot topics of science, engineering and technology.
 Kids may make a working trebuchet one month, and then put together a simple motor the next.
 Tinker Crate clearly explains what is going on at each stage and, like their other crates, includes everything you’ll need inside that cardboard box.

 The new Koala Crate includes age-appropriate activities for young kids ages 3-4, based on a theme like exploring colors, going on safari or transportation activities.
 Each crate contains the new imagine! magazine created in partnership with Highlights for Children to make sure you get the most out of your monthly crate.

 Koala Crate would make an awesome gift for the younger sibling of a Kiwi Crate recipient who wants in on the fun but isn’t quite old enough for those projects.
 Activities in Koala Crate are aimed right at their developmental level with plenty of learning and creativity, but not at the expense of fun.
 And a small toy, like a soft block or toy truck, is included each month so that a child has something to hold onto long after the activities are done.

-Check out Kiwi Crate‘s three new monthly subscription crates, Doodle Crate, Tinker Crate, and Koala Crate which can be gifted in 3, 6, and 12-month increments.
+Check out Kiwi Crate’s three new monthly subscription crates, Doodle Crate, Tinker Crate, Koala Crate, which can be gifted in 3, 6, and 12-month increments.
 And get 25% off your first crate this month with the code HOLIDAY25.
 Order soon for Christmas delivery!